-What are they?
 “Nootropics (aka smart drugs or memory enhancers) are natural, synthetic or prescription substances that are touted to enhance mental function,” explains surgical director Dr. Michael Jay Nusbaum.
 People (primarily biohackers and the Silicon Valley set) turn to these ingredients—either taken on their own or in a chemical cocktail—to improve memory, focus and alertness.
 The way that they work (if they work, but more on that below) depends on what the substance is.
 For example, some may work by boosting blood flow to the brain while others work by protecting it from inflammation.

 There are some nootropics that you’re probably already familiar with, like caffeine and turmeric.
-Then there are various supplements (like Piracetam and Noopept) and prescription medications (like Adderall and Ritalin) that also fall into the nootropics category.
+Then there are various supplements (like Piracetam and Noopept) and prescription medications (like Adderall, Ritalin and the aforementioned Modafinil) that also fall into the nootropics category.
 Companies use these ingredients to make various pills, powders, tonics and, um, even gum.

-But do they actually work?
 Kinda, sorta.
 While some nootropics have been extensively studied and proven to improve cognitive ability (like caffeine and Adderall), research for most others is either nonexistent or very limited.
 “Unfortunately, many of these ‘smart drugs’ don't have solid scientific evidence supporting their claims,” Dr. Jen Haley tells us.
-“Not only that, but in some cases, they can actually be dangerous when combined together,” she adds.
-And because most nootropics are classified as dietary supplements, it means that the Food and Drug Administration doesn’t regulate manufacturers’ claims—meaning there’s no real way of knowing what you’re paying for (and some supplements like Qualia Mind will set you back a staggering $100 for a three-week supply).
+“Not only that, but in some cases, they can actually be dangerous when combined together.”
+And because most nootropics are classified as dietary supplements, the Food and Drug Administration doesn’t regulate manufacturers’ claims, meaning there’s no real way of knowing what you’re paying for.
+On that topic, nootropics can be pricey: Supplements like Qualia Mind will set you back a staggering $100 for a pack of two.